• Skip to primary navigation

 Jump to Recipe Print Recipe

 If you speak or understand Italian you’ll know that Spaghetti alla Puttanesca literally means prostitute’s spaghetti!
-‘Puttana’ in Italian means prostitute or whore!
-However, despite the name, this is a very popular pasta recipe in Italy and abroad.
-Although, out of Italy, many recipes include other ingredients which often has Italians up in arms!
+The word ‘puttana’ in Italian means prostitute or whore!
+Despite the raunchy name, this is a very popular pasta recipe in Italy and abroad.
+However, outside of Italy, many recipes include other ingredients, which often has Italians up in arms!

 Others believe that this was the easiest thing prostitutes could prepare between customers because the low cost, easily stored ingredients required little shopping or preparation.